 - Messiah has the human government capture Satan in a scheme to take over Hell and Heaven.
 Satan nevertheless tricks them out and almost takes over Earth as the president.

-- The SCP Foundation has several of these, up to a man who claims to be God.
-Although their method of "capturing" him essentially consists of them knowing that he'll be back and not worrying too much that he can get out of his cell whenever it takes his fancy.
+- The SCP Foundation has several of these, up to a man (probably a man, anyway) who claims to be God.
+Although their method of "capturing" him essentially consists of them knowing that he'll be back to a certain location more often than not and not worrying too much that he can get out of his cell whenever it takes his fancy.
+They also the Hindu god Kumbhakarna (he's dormant in a floating palace/battle station and the Foundation really only just keeps people from finding out) and some sort of deer-god that could destroy the world with ease that is kept contained with a phony ritual that the Foundation came up with to make it think they know how to contain it.

 - In the Ćon Flux episode The Demiurge, a war is fought over whether to keep a powerful, ostensibly-benevolent godlike being around for the good of all, or to blast it off into friggin' outer space on a rocket for the good of all.